Eid al-Fitr: Kazakhstan

 Known as Oraza Ait (Ораза айт) Kazakh Muslims tend to visit each other during the celebration and handing out fried doughnuts such as baursaki to others.
 However mutton, soup, tea and kymyz (horse milk) are also popular food and drinks during the holiday.

 South Asia

 Afghanistan

 In the predominantly Sunni Muslim culture of Afghanistan, Eid al-Fitr holds significant importance and is celebrated widely for three days.
 It popularly involves special festivities for children and the youngest members of families.
-The most common greeting is Kochnai Akhtar (Blessed Eid) in the Pashto-speaking community.
+The most common greeting is Akhtar mo Mubarak sha (Eid Mubarak) in the Pashto-speaking community.
 Afghans start preparing for the Eid al-Fitr festival up to ten days prior by cleaning their homes (called Khana Takani in Dari).
 Afghans visit their local bazaars to buy new clothes, sweets, and snacks including Jalebi, Shor-Nakhod (made with chickpeas), Cake wa Kolcha (a simple cake, similar to pound cake).
 The traditional Bolani (vegetarian flatbreads) is a popular meal during Eid al-Fitr in Afghanistan.